-- General Education Requirement Fulfillment: Arts & Humanities - Prerequisite: Open to all students by audition - Offering: Every semester - Instructor: Staff
+- General Education Requirement Fulfillment: Arts & Humanities

+- Offering: Every semester

+- Instructor: Staff

 MUSE 031X Jazz Ensemble (1)

 The Willamette Jazz Collective is the premiere instrumental jazz ensemble at Willamette University.
 Comprising a full rhythm section with six to eight melodic instruments (winds/strings), this select group of 12 to 14 musicians performs compositions and arrangements from across the full spectrum of jazz, ranging from the music of Duke Ellington and Charles Mingus to modern works by John Hollenbeck and Maria Schneider.
 In addition to a creative focus on high level ensemble communication and improvisation, the WJC places special emphasis on the music of today, with frequent premieres of original works by emerging jazz composers, unique re-imaginings of popular songs from other genres and compositions and arrangements by Willamette University students.